ashuttl/MADE-website/membership.md

 ---
 layout: page
 title: Join Maine Ad + Design
+theme: sunshine
 ---

+{% capture lede_content %}
+# Join Maine Ad + Design

+Maine Ad + Design is a nonprofit professional organization that has been working to create community for Maine's creative professionals for more than 100 years.
+We're a fun, welcoming, caring group of people connected by shared skills, interests, and geography.
+Join us!
+{% endcapture %}

 {% capture processed_content %}
-<h1>Join Maine Ad + Design</h1>
 <div class="lede">
-<p>Maine Ad + Design is a nonprofit professional organization that has been working to create community for Maine's creative professionals for more than 100 years.
-We're a fun, welcoming, caring group of people connected by shared skills, interests, and geography.
-Join us!</p>
+{{ lede_content | markdownify }}
 </div>
 {% endcapture %}